portalzine/cubicfusion-admin-enhancer/README.md

 ## General Features

 * Centralize useful admin tweaks & enhancements.
-* **Shortcodes**: The first addition to the toolbox is Shortcodes.
+* **SHORTCODES**: The first addition to the toolbox is Shortcodes.
 All dashboard widgets are converted to simple shortcodes.
 You can use those shortcodes within Elementor Pro or any other page builder that allows you to create custom admin dashboards.
 This makes it easy to build white-label dashboards, while still reusing all those nice dashboard widgets :) Works perfectly with [Dashboard  Welcome for Elementor][4], [Dashboard Welcome for Beaver Builder][5] or my own Gutenberg Dashboard below.
-* **Dashboard Gutenberg / Dashboard Templates**: This Addon allows you to build a Dashboard with Gutenberg.
+* **DASHBOARD GUTENBERG / DASHBOARD TEMPLATES**: This Addon allows you to build a Dashboard with Gutenberg.
 You can create a new Dashboard under 'Dashboard Templates' and set a default template below.
 I will be extending this to allow different templates for different roles / groups.
 This release also includes a Gutenberg block for the shortcodes.
-* **Admin Toolbar**: This Addon allows you to tweak the admin toolbar and footer.
+* **ADMIN TOOLBAR**: This Addon allows you to tweak the admin toolbar and footer.
 * More to come ...

 ## Localization
-* English (default)
+* English
 * German

 ## Feedback
 * I am open for your suggestions and feedback - Thank you for using or trying out one of my plugins!
 * Drop me a line [@pztv][6] on Twitter
 * Follow me on [my Facebook page][7]
-* Or send an Email to ideas@cubicfusion.com ;-)
+* Or send an Email to [ideas@cubicfusion.com][8] ;-)

 ## Installation